 The top floor of the building provides space for working on innovation and start-ups, where those with ideas related to the ocean, technology and sustainability can further develop and realise their concepts.

-Oceanlab is the initiative of the Department of Mechanical, Electronic and Chemical Engineering (MEK) and Makerspace at the Faculty of Technology, Art and Design (TKD).
+Oceanlab is the initiative of the Department of Mechanical, Electrical and Chemical Engineering (MEK) and Makerspace at the Faculty of Technology, Art and Design (TKD).